Skip Navigation

 By Bus

-There are connections to the countries of Turkey, Armenia and Azerbaijan, either by bus or by marshrutka, the Georgian minibus.
-Buses travel as far as Istanbul which can take up to 2 full days to get there.
+There are connections to Armenia, Azerbaijan and Turkey, either by bus or by marshrutka, the Georgian minibus.
+Buses travel as far as Istanbul and Athens which can take up to 2 full days to get there.
 Currently, the border with Russia is closed to foreigners and travelling across this border is not recommended anyway.
-Also, you can not enter Abkhazia from Georgia, only from Russia.
+Also, you can not enter from Russia to Georgia via Abkhazia, as this is considered illegial by Georgian authorities.

 By Boat